Last Updated on March 27, 2021

 Much of the hullabaloo over wine’s supposed curative effects is resveratrol.
 It’s a compound in peanuts, chocolate, and the skins of fruits like blueberries, raspberries, and—you guessed it—grapes.
 These plants produce resveratrol as a protective measure, in response to injury or if they’re under attack from bacteria or fungi.
 In the past couple of decades, scientists have found that resveratrol may have preventative and even curative effects for a number of illnesses.
 Those ailments include diabetes, cancer, heart disease, neurological diseases, and even bacterial infections.
 There’s even research suggesting resveratrol boosts “good” cholesterol levels and overall heart health.
 So the fact that wine contains resveratrol made a lot of health-conscious wine drinkers very happy.

 Sounds like a wonder drug, right?
 Then why hasn’t your doctor told you about it?

 Because almost every study on resveratrol has been conducted in mice and petri dishes—not in humans.
-So we have a pretty good sense that resveratrol works wonders in tiny rodents.
-But scientists have yet to confirm whether humans can get those same benefits.
-Some of the few human trials have been flawed, using grape extracts without measuring the actual concentration of resveratrol.
+So we have a pretty good sense that resveratrol works wonders in tiny rodents, but scientists have yet to confirm whether humans can get those same benefits.
+Some of the few human trials of resveratrol have been flawed, using grape extracts without measuring the actual concentration of resveratrol.
 (Resveratrol levels aren’t always consistent in a particular kind of food; they depend on all sorts of environmental factors.)
 More importantly, we have no idea what dose is both safe and effective.
 Take too little, and you’d be wasting your money; take too much, and there’s a risk of unpleasant gastrointestinal effects like vomiting and diarrhea.